Frequently Asked Questions

 How can study abroad be funded?

-The Office for Study Abroad maintains a database of scholarships that students interested in going abroad are encouraged to apply for.
+The UI Study Abroad maintains a database of scholarships that students interested in going abroad are encouraged to apply for.
 Students receiving financial aid can work with the Office of Student Financial Aid to have their financial aid applied to the costs associated with studying abroad.

 Does the college help students find internships?